Manhattan Valley: Geography

-Manhattan Valley occupies a natural depression running east–west across Manhattan, declining rapidly from high rocky bluffs at the western border of Central Park, and following west the valley created by what was once a minor stream draining from roughly the area of the Harlem Meer into the Hudson River.
-The area is located on a gentle slope between West 96th Street, a major thoroughfare that runs in its own natural valley and stretches across town through Central Park, and W. 110th Street.
+Manhattan Valley occupies a natural depression adjacent to higher ground to the south, west and north.
+According to at least one old map, streams once flowed east through the area into what is now Central Park.

 From west to east, Broadway, Amsterdam Avenue, Columbus Avenue, Manhattan Avenue, and Central Park West are north–south thoroughfares through the neighborhood.
 Amsterdam Avenue, Broadway, and Central Park West proceed in an uninterrupted grid; Columbus Avenue becomes Morningside Drive north of W. 110th Street.
 Manhattan Avenue originates at 100th Street and proceeds north into Harlem.
 Several large swaths of Manhattan Valley are made up of residential developments that break the regular city street grid.
 The area from W. 100th to W. 97th Streets between Central Park West and Amsterdam Avenue consists of Park West Village, a "towers in a park" housing development.
-Another superblock, occupied by the Frederick Douglass Houses lies just to the north, bordered by Amsterdam Avenue, W. 100th Street, Manhattan Avenue, and West 104th Street.
+Another superblock, occupied by the Frederick Douglass Houses, lies just to the north, bordered by Amsterdam Avenue, W. 100th Street, Manhattan Avenue, and West 104th Street.
 Columbus Avenue also passes through both of these developments.